louridas/hadoop-shortest-paths/README.md

 fields.
 This may not be the most efficient way, but it is the easiest to express in code, without having to resort to more advanced Hadoop programming for reading and writing custom types.

+## Scripts

+Two minimal scripts can be used in a Linux-like command line to compile and run the programs:
+  * [`alc.sh`](alc.sh) (adjacency list creator) to create the adjacency list representation.
+  * [`sp.sh`](sp.sh) (shortest paths) to run the shortest paths program.

+Of course, in a normal production environment one would use a proper build system, but these two will do for this code.